Dear ecommerce folks,

-Following an in depth thinking of 2015, a coverage of 2016 predictions for ecommerce came from Catalin Zorzini of Ecommerce Platforms, and it also includes an expected rise in mobile and more interestingly an increasing interest in customer loyalty programs.
+Following in-depth thinking of 2015, coverage of 2016 predictions for e-commerce came from Catalin Zorzini of Ecommerce Platforms, and it also includes an expected rise in mobile and more interestingly an increasing interest in customer loyalty programs.

-Another cool piece on predictions for ecommerce in 2016 put together thoughts of Matt Curry of Lovehoney, James Gurd, the well-know host of #ecomchat on Twitter and many others.
-No surprises that, this piece also consists of mobile growth projections, it also covers things like an increasing attention for 3rd party tools to drive sales further, prioritisation of visitors rather than just visits, marketers’ plans for acquisition outside Google universe.
+Another cool piece on predictions for e-commerce in 2016 put together thoughts of Matt Curry of Lovehoney, James Gurd, the well-know host of #ecomchat on Twitter and many others.
+No surprises that, this piece also consists of mobile growth projections, it also covers things like increasing attention for 3rd party tools to drive sales further, prioritization of visitors rather than just visits, marketers’ plans for acquisition outside Google universe.

 As we caught the idea of New Year fully in the air, it’s worth to take a look at another article by RetailWire, which again asks a nice question tackling our minds’ omni-channel lobs: “What would happen if stores were open in Christmas?”.